DavidZajicek/holbertonschool-shell/basics/README.md

-5-listfilesdigitonly - List files with user and group IDs displayed numerically 6-firstdirectory - Create a directory in /tmp/ with the name my_first_directory 7-movethatfile - Move betty from /tmp/ to /tmp/my_first_directory
+5-listfilesdigitonly - List files with user and group IDs displayed numerically 6-firstdirectory - Create a directory in /tmp/ with the name my_first_directory 7-movethatfile - Move betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - Delete the file better from /tmp/my_first_directory